Product photography mistakes ecommerce should avoid

 Before you hit the shutter button, you have to put some thought into what’s on the other side of the lens.
 The two biggest problem areas we see involve lighting and backgrounds.
 These are two that are critical to get right, because they are what surrounds your product in the image and allow you to really show it off to it’s fullest.

-Technical mistake #1- Poor lighting
+Technical mistake #1- Poor lighting at your product photos

 Lighting is so important, and you don’t have to buy any expensive professional lights to get the look you need for great shots.
 In fact, if you aren’t an experienced photographer, it’s easy to make photos worse with advanced lighting techniques.